pantheon-systems/documentation/source/content/guides/object-cache/03-redis-command-line.md

 #### WordPress

-If [WP Redis](https://wordpress.org/plugins/wp-redis/) is installed, any operation that calls the WordPress function `wp_cache_flush()` will also clear the entire Redis database cache.
+If [WP Redis](https://wordpress.org/plugins/wp-redis/) or [Object Cache Pro](guides/object-cache-pro/) are installed, any operation that calls the WordPress function `wp_cache_flush()` will also clear the entire Redis database cache.
 This happens during WordPress core upgrades, and when clearing the cache via the [Pantheon Advanced Page Cache](https://wordpress.org/plugins/pantheon-advanced-page-cache) plugin, the Pantheon dashboard, or Terminus.

 Refer to the Redis CLI section on [Clear All Keys](#clear-all-keys) as a backup method if necessary.